To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Pricing

 Are you away from home when your dog needs feeding?
 Or maybe you want to space out several small meals throughout the day.
-This automatic pet feeder is the solution for you to feed your dog or cat while you’re away.
-You can schedule up to 12 meals a day with this feeder.
-The portion can range from 1/8 cup to four cups.
-A Slow Feed Mode also dispenses meals larger than 1/8 cup over 15 minutes to keep your pet from eating too fast.
+This automatic pet feeder is the solution for feeding your dog or cat while you’re away.
+You can schedule up to six meals a day with this feeder.
+The portion can range from 1/24 cup to 2/3 cup.

 Pros | Cons |